-- SSPT monitors effectiveness of Tier-1, Tier-2, and Tier-3 supports through a data-driven process that guides and informs instruction. - SSPT monitors and evaluates students' responses to effective Tier-1, Tier-2, and Tier-3 instruction throughout the year. - When assessment measures indicate that a Tier-1 or Tier-2 student needs more instruction and intervention to access the core curriculum, then the next tier of services will be provided.
-When assessment measures indicate that a Tier-3 student needs more instruction and intervention to access the core curriculum, then additional services may be considered.
+- SSPT monitors effectiveness of Tier 1, Tier 2, and Tier 3 supports through a data-driven process that guides and informs instruction - SSPT monitors and evaluates students' responses to effective Tier 1, Tier 2, and Tier 3 instruction throughout the year - When assessment measures indicate that a Tier 1 or Tier 2 student needs more instruction and intervention to access the core curriculum, then the next tier of services are provided.
+When assessment measures indicate that a Tier 3 student needs more instruction and intervention to access the core curriculum, then additional services may be considered.